hzeller/ldgraphy/hardware/README.md

   * the 'green layer'.
 Set to engraving.
   * the 'gray layer' (if `/print-measures` true).
 Don't cut.
 Just FYI with measurements and help-lines.

+### Customization
+If you have a different size PCB that you want to expose, you can customize the values in the PostScript file an generate a new DXF that should fit your use-case.
+Be aware that wider boards means wider exposure angle which in turn means more variation in focus distance (i.e. on average less sharp image).

+Start with modifying `/pcb-w-mm` and `/pcb-h-mm`, watch the PostScript file in a viewer (e.g. okular).
+It helps to switch on `/print-measures` while doing these modifications for more information.
+Now, modify the `/scan-angle` so that the polygon mirror fits on the top panel.
+You might also need to change `/scan-redirect-mirror-distance` to have the redirect mirror or its reflected beam not conflict with any object.

 ### Note
 This is pretty much work in progress, the drive and angle of laser mount etc. are still beeing tweaked, there is no cover yet, or a place to mount the